 Janet is a functional and imperative programming language.
-It runs on Windows, Linux, macOS, and should run on other systems with some porting.
-The entire language (core library, interpreter, compiler, assembler, PEG) is about 300-500 kB and should run on many constrained systems.
+It runs on Windows, Linux, macOS, BSDs, and should run on other systems with some porting.
+The entire language (core library, interpreter, compiler, assembler, PEG) is less than 1MB.
+You can also add Janet scripting to an application by embedding a single C file and two headers.

 Janet makes a good system scripting language, or a language to embed in other programs.
 Think Lua or Guile.
 Janet also can be used for rapid prototyping, dynamic systems, and other domains where dynamic languages shine.
 Implemented mostly in standard C99, Janet runs on Windows, Linux and macOS.
 The few features that are not standard C (dynamic library loading, compiler specific optimizations), are fairly straightforward.
 Janet can be easily ported to new platforms.

 If you are looking to explore, you can print a list of all available macros, functions, and constants